cohesity/cohesity-ansible-role/docs/examples/demos/agents.md

 # Cohesity Agent uninstallation and installation using Ansible Inventory

 ## SYNOPSIS
-This example play leverages the Ansible Inventory to dynamically remove and install the Cohesity Agent on the supported platforms.
+This example play employs the Ansible Inventory to dynamically remove and install the Cohesity Agent on the supported platforms.
 - The play starts by reading all `linux` servers from the Ansible Inventory and uninstalling the agent (if present).
-- Upon completion of the agent removal, the latest version of the agent will be installed on the `linux` servers.
+- Upon completion of agent removal, the latest version of the agent is installed on the `linux` servers.
-- The next step will be to perform the uninstallation of the Agent on `windows` servers.
+- The next step is to perform the uninstallation of the Agent on `windows` servers.
-  - This will be followed by a mandatory reboot of the server as a part of the uninstallation (only if the agent was present).
+  - This is followed by a mandatory reboot of the server as a part of the uninstallation (only if the agent was present).
-- Once the reboot is complete, the latest version of the agent will be installed on the `windows` servers.
+- Once the reboot is complete, the latest version of the agent is installed on the `windows` servers.
-  - If the windows `install_type` is `volcbt` then a reboot of the windows servers will be triggered.
+  - If the windows `install_type` is `volcbt`, then a reboot of the windows servers is triggered.

-NOTE: This example play is included only as a reference.
+**NOTE**: This example play is included only as a reference.
 This will connect to all `linux` and `windows` servers and remove the previous agent, then install the latest Cohesity agent.
 There are no job validations or state checks to ensure that backups are not running.

 > **Tip:**  Currently, the Cohesity Ansible Role requires Cohesity Cluster Administrator access.